Datalog and Constraint Satisfaction with Infinite Templates: Bounded strict width

 Next we show that (2) implies (1).
-Let $S$ be an instance of CSP$(\Gamma)$ such that the canonical $(l,k)$-program $\Pi$ does not derive \false on $S$, where $k$ is larger than the maximal arity of the relations in $\tau$, and at least $l+1$.
-Let $\Gamma'$ be the expansion of $\Gamma$ by all at most $l$-ary primitive positive definable relations, and let $S'$ be the instance of CSP$(\Gamma')$ computed by $\Pi$ on the instance $S$.
-We shall prove that we can extend every homomorphism $h$ from an induced substructure $K$ of $S'$ to another element of $S'$.
-We prove this by induction on the number $i$ of elements in $K$.
-Let $v_1,\dots,v_i$ be the elements of $K$, and let $v_{i+1}$ be an element of $S'$ that is not in the domain of $h$.
+Let $k$ be larger than the maximal arity of the relations in $\tau$, and at least $l+1$.
+Let $\Pi$ be the canonical $(l,k)$-program for $\Gamma$, let $\Gamma'$ be the expansion of $\Gamma$ by all at most $l$-ary primitive positive definable relations, and let $S'$ be the instance of $\Csp(\Gamma')$ computed by $\Pi$ on $S$.
+We shall prove that every partial homomorphism with domain $\{v_1,\dots,v_i\}$, for $i < |S'|$, has an extension to any other element $v$ of $S'$ such that the extension is still a partial homomorphism from $S'$ to $\Gamma'$.
+We prove this by induction on the size $i$ of the domain of $s$.